At the University of Arizona Global Campus, quality does matter.

 Through the use of quality standards documented by Quality Matters, the University of Arizona Global Campus has intentionally woven into the fabric of instruction best practices in online instructional design.
 Courses must include well-defined, measurable learning outcomes.
 All courses are designed to ensure that outcomes are appropriate, that all components align with and support the learning outcomes, and that the courses reflect a cognitive level appropriate to the subject matter and course level within the curriculum.

 As part of our commitment to Quality Matters standards, the University of Arizona Global Campus is seeking programmatic certification for its academic programs.
 Programs are eligible to be certified in four key areas: Online Program Design, Online Teaching Support, Online Learner Support, and Online Learner Success.
 As part of the programmatic certification process for Program Design, all faculty engaged in curriculum development must be current with certification in the Applying the QM Rubric workshop and three courses within each program must be current with course certification through a formal external review process while the rest of the courses within the program must undergo an internal Quality Matter review.
 As of June 24, 2022, all programs from the University of Arizona Global Campus are certified as meeting the requirements for the Online Teaching Support certification.
+As of October 30, 2023, all programs from the University of Arizona Global Campus are certified as meeting the requirements for the Online Learner Support certification.

 Transparency by Design